 Chapter 1 of Broadcasting Hollywood introduces aforementioned disruption forces, central players in the pre-1955 years, the media’s industrial structures and the role of government regulations, while chapter 2 enlarges on changing audiences in a mid-Century America, the Paramount Antitrust case and different kinds of content available, now even in color.
 Chapter 3 is devoted to debates on copyright and the claims of unions and laborers in the new age of TV.

-The fourth chapter goes into detail on claims of two major actors/country musicians and their struggle to retain their rights over their films and who engaged into lawsuits with Republic Studios, namely widely popular Hollywood screen cowboys Roy Rogers or Gene Autry.
+The fourth chapter goes into detail on claims of two major actors/country musicians and their struggle to retain their rights over their films and who engaged in lawsuits with Republic Studios, namely widely popular Hollywood screen cowboys Roy Rogers and Gene Autry.
 As this section actually goes to the very essence of the matter and covers basically all aspects of the book, like what meeting ended with what contract, what letter stirred interest in what other negotiations or partnerships, rerun deal, distributing plans, film editing or merchandise contracts that went with it.
 This is unquestionably worth reading.

 The last two parts deal with antitrust law, legal challenges for the Hollywood studios of the 1940s and 1950s in chapter 5, while the final steps in licensing and sale of these feature films, audience demands, and the entire transition of content from one medium to another are contemplated in chapter 6.

-The title is a very elaborate catalog of how creative production and reception, as well as means of production, copyrights, the rights of actors and screenwriters, stake holders and corporations, have changed and what new agendas, state regulations and the updated social properties of media consumption did to alter the value and reception of the media for the second time within roughly 100 years.
+The title is a very elaborate catalog of how creative production and reception, as well as means of production, copyrights, the rights of actors and screenwriters, stake holders and corporations, have changed and what new agendas, state regulations and the updated social properties of media consumption have don to alter the value and reception of the media for the second time within roughly 100 years.
 Scholars of American copyright law, media studies or TV history will be pleased.
 And quite aptly the book – whenever lawsuit files and interviews are quoted in longer sections – also may remind readers of a courtroom (TV) drama with different camera angles and flashbacks.

 Review by Dr. A. Ebert © 2022